Obama faces sharp repudiation and a legacy nightmare

 Trump has committed to withdrawing the US from trade agreements, including the pending Trans Pacific Partnership that Obama has championed.
 So, too, has Trump said he would remove the US from the agreement with Iran to curb its nuclear ambitions and from a global climate accord signed in Paris last year.

-The fate of the Supreme Court remains in question, though White House officials insist they'll continue to press the case for Merrick Garland, Obama's nominee to replace the late Antonin Scalia.
+The fate of the Supreme Court, with a GOP Senate now under no pressure to take up Obama's nomination of Merrick Garland, is likely sealed.
 Trump has named several conservatives as potential justices; it's likely he'll have multiple seats to fill as the court's older members approach retirement.

 In the coming weeks, administration officials are expected to work on cementing what elements of Obama's unfinished agenda they can, either through new executive orders or action in the lame duck Congress.

-Obama himself is expected to deliver a major address on Democracy next week in Greece -- the ancient birthplace of that type of government -- and to meet for a final time with close US allies.
+Obama himself is expected to deliver a major address on democracy next week in Greece -- the ancient birthplace of that type of government -- and to meet for a final time with close US allies.
 Those meetings are now expected to center on shoring up shared priorities as trans-Atlantic alliances face an uncertain future.

 But even as Obama works in his final weeks to salvage what he can of his agenda, there's little doubt that his message of hopefulness has suffered a deep setback.